Bonds Payable Definition :

 Types of Bonds Payable

-There are several types of bonds payable, each with unique characteristics:
+There are several types each with unique characteristics:

 - Secured vs. Unsecured Bonds: Secured bonds are backed by collateral, reducing risk for investors, while unsecured bonds (debentures) rely on the issuer’s creditworthiness.